-Next, we evaluate the convergence performance of the considered algorithms on two real data sets gisette (Guyon et al., 2005) ( $p=5000,\ N=6000$ ) and rcv1.binary (Lewis et al., 2004) ( $p=47236,\ N=20242$ ).
-For each data set, we fix the regularization parameter $\mu=10^{-5}$ and test with $m\in\{4,16,32\}$ .
+Next, we evaluate the convergence performance of the considered algorithms on two real data sets gisette (Guyon et al., 2005) (p = 5000, N = 6000) and rcv1.binary (Lewis et al., 2004) (p = 47236, N = 20242).
+For each data set, we fix the regularization parameter $\mu = 10^{-5}$ and test with $m \in \{4, 16, 32\}$ .
 The results are shown in the middle and bottom rows of Figure 3 from which we have the following observations:

-- For gisette, it can be observed from Figure 3(b) that DANE-LS, DANE-HB and DANE converge more stably than INEXACTDANE and AIDE.
+- For gisette, Figure 3(b) shows that DANE-LS, DANE-HB and DANE converge more stably than INEXACTDANE and AIDE.
 In terms of communication efficiency, DANE outperforms the other considered methods with a clear margin and DANE-HB is the runner-up.
-DANE-LS converges slightly faster than INEXACTDANE and AIDE when m=4,16, while the former is comparable to the latter ones when m=32. - For rcv1.binary, Figure 3(c) shows that all the considered algorithms converge smoothly.
-In most cases, DANE-HB and DANE are superior to DANE-LS, INEXACTDANE and AIDE which exhibit very close performance on this data.
+DANE-LS converges slightly faster than INEXACTDANE and AIDE when m = 4, 16, while these three algorithms are comparable when m = 32. - For rcv1.binary, Figure 3(c) shows that all the considered algorithms converge smoothly.
+In most cases, DANE-HB and DANE outperform DANE-LS, INEXACTDANE and AIDE which exhibit very close performance on this data.

-To summarize this group of experiments, our proposed algorithms are stabler than the prior DANE-type methods which matches the global convergence theory established for our algorithms.
-Particularly, DANE-HB and DANE tend to substantially outperform the other methods in communication efficiency.
+To summarize this set of experiments, our proposed algorithms are stabler than the prior DANE-type methods which matches the global convergence theory established for our algorithms.
+In many cases, DANE-HB and DANE substantially outperform the other methods in communication efficiency.

-4.2.2 Comparison against other methods than DANE
+4.2.2 Comparison Against the Methods beyond DANE

 In this group of evaluation, we compare the performance of $D^2ANE$ with DSVRG (Lee et al., 2017) and DiSCO (Zhang and Xiao, 2015) which are among others two representative first-order and second-order algorithms for communication-efficient distributed learning.
 The evaluation is conducted on the same data sets as used in the previous experiment, and the results are shown in Figure 4.
-Here we omit the results of DANE-LS and DANE-HB in order to avoid redundancy of presentation because in most cases both methods are inferior or comparable to $D^2ANE$ as previously shown.
+Here we omit the results of DANE-LS and DANE-HB in order to avoid redundancy of presentation because in most cases these two methods are inferior or comparable to $D^2ANE$ as previously shown.

 Below we summarize the main observations that can be made from these results:

-- Results on synthetic data: $D^2ANE \ge DiSCO \ge DSVRG$ .
-As shown in Figure 4(a), DiSCO outperforms the other considered algorithms when relatively small m=4 number of machines is used.
-For relatively large m=16,32, $D^2ANE$ and DiSCO converge faster than DSVRG. - Results on gisette: $D^2ANE > DiSCO \ge DSVRG$ .
-From the curves in Figure 4(b) we can see that $D^2ANE$ outperforms DiSCO and DSVRG with a clear margin. - Results on rcv1.binary: DANE > DiSCO > DSVRG.
-Figure 4(c) shows that our DANE outperforms DiSCO and DSVRG with a clear margin on this data set.
+• Results on synthetic data: $D^2ANE \ge DiSCO \ge DSVRG$ .
+As shown in Figure 4(a), DiSCO outperforms the other considered algorithms when relatively small m = 4 number of machines is used.
+For relatively large $m = 16, 32, D^2ANE$ and DiSCO converge faster than DSVRG.